AneriPatel23/hiring-engineers/answers.md

  ```
  **What is the Anomaly graph displaying?**

- Anomaly detection allows you to identify when a metric is behaving differently than it has in the past, considering trends, seasonal day-of-week and time-of-day patterns.
-It is well-suited for metrics with strong trends and recurring patterns that are hard or impossible to monitor with threshold-based alerting.
+ Anomaly graph displaying allows you to detect changes in behaviour of metric by comparing it to its past behaviour.
+It displays if there is any sudden change in the behaviour of metric and alerts if there is any anomaly.

  There is an anomalies function in the Datadog query language.
 When you apply this function to a series, it returns the usual results along with an expected “normal” range.

 **What is the difference between a Service and a Resource?**

  A service is a set of processes that do the same job.
 Services can be one of these types: web, database, cache, custom.
-For instance, a simple web application may consist of two services:

-1. A single webapp service and a single database service.

-2. While a more complex environment may break it out into 6 services
+For instance, a simple web application may consist of two services: a single webapp service and a single database service while a more complex environment can be modularized into more services.

-      3 separate services: webapp, admin, and query.

-      3 separate external service: master-db, replica-db, and yelp-api.

  A Resource is a specific action for a service.

-For a web application: some examples might be a canonical URL, such as /user/home or a handler function like web.user.home (often referred to as “routes” in MVC frameworks).

-For a SQL database: a resource is the query itself, such as SELECT * FROM users WHERE id = ?.
+For an instance, for SQL database, a resource can be a simple query statement.

 **Link to datadog:**

 https://app.datadoghq.com/infrastructure/map?host=575361155&fillby=avg%3Acpuutilization&sizeby=avg%3Anometric&groupby=availability-zone&nameby=name&nometrichosts=false&tvMode=false&nogrouphosts=true&palette=green_to_orange&paletteflip=false&node_type=host&app=(no-namespace)